Orange-OpenSource/metamorphosed/UMR.md

 the options `--relations metamorphosed/data/umr-relations.txt`  `--relationsdoc metamorphosed/data/umr-relations-doc.json` are default options, so strictly speaking they are not necessary.

-Open your browser on `http://localhost:4567:
+Open your browser on `http://localhost:4567`.
+In addtion to the tabs already present for the AMS mode, a new tab `edit UMR document annotation` appears, which proposes option to modify the document level annotations.
+In addition the graph visualisation shows alignments (if available):

 ![Main window for UMR editing](doc/umr-main.png)